asutoskm/asutoskm/README.md

 # Ashutosh Kr Mishra

 ## Senior Frontend Software Engineer
-With 6 years of experience, I specialize in UI design, coding, and leading teams to optimize code in modern web technologies.
+With 6 years of experience, I specialize in UI design, coding, and leading teams in modern web and web3 technologies to optimize code.

 ### 📫 How to reach me:
 - Email: ashutoshkrmishra.11+github@gmail.com